kman3107/Kman3107.github.io/tutorials/1.13.2/forge/index.md

 ## Read the [Pre-requisites](https://cadiboo.github.io/tutorials/Pre-requisites) first!

-> Mod Name: The display name of your mod.
+> Your Mod Name is the display name of your mod.
 Should contain only normal alphanumeric characters (a-z, A-Z, 0-9).
-Should be unique, try and be innovative, no other mod should have something similar to your mod name.
-If you have two mods with the same modid (which is derived from the mod name), the game will not load.
+It must be unique.
+Try and be innovative when coming up with your Mod Name because no other mod should be named something similar to your mod.
+If you have two mods with the same modid (which is derived from the mod name), the game will not be able to load.

 To start off, Download the [Forge MDK (Mod Development Kit)](http://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.13.2.html), unzip it to an accessible folder and rename it to the file name of your mod.
 I put my mods in `/Users/Cadiboo/Developer/Modding/<Mod-File-Name>`.